-So you know how tomato and bail are great together in savory dishes like pasta?
-Turns out the basil-tomato mix is pretty amazing in sweet dishes too.
-We just tried these Basil Shortbread Cookies with Tomato Jam and we’re in love – it’s like our favorite food combination jumped off the dinner table and started hanging out at the dessert station.
+Tomato jam: Yes, it is a thing, and yes it is delicious.
+We just tried these Basil Shortbread Cookies with Tomato Jam from Terranea Resort and we’re in love.
+It’s like one of our favorite foods jumped off the dinner table and started hanging out at the dessert station.

 This recipe is part of the Terranea Life series and it’s from VP of Culinary Experiences and Executive Chef Bernard Ibarra & Executive Pastry Chef Pierino Jermonti.
 (You may remember that Chef Ibarra is a sea salt enthusiast who teaches a class at Terranea Resort all about sea salt.)